Noy0908/delta_dfu_lib/docs/testing.rst

 Pull the new boot code to replace your old code
 =================================================

-you should pull the new boot code from below url and replace the boot folder in your SDK directory (v2.x.x/bootloader/mcubboot/boot).
+#. you should download the new boot code from below url and replace the ``boot`` folder in your SDK directory (v2.x.x/bootloader/mcuboot/boot).

    https://github.com/Noy0908/delta_dfu_lib.git

+   *  branch **delta-dfu-boot-v2.9.0** is the boot for nRF Connect SDK v2.9.0

    *  branch **delta-dfu-boot-v2.8.0** is the boot for nRF Connect SDK v2.8.0